 I live in the beautiful city of Charleston, South Carolina and I’ve been part of the Golfbreaks US team since 2019.
 While I wouldn’t call myself a golfer, I’ve developed a real appreciation for the sport - especially the tournament side of it.
 There’s nothing quite like the excitement of seeing golfers live and experiencing the energy of the events firsthand.

-Some of my favorite moments at Golfbreaks have been watching the company grow—helping shape our culture has been incredibly rewarding.
+Some of my favorite moments at Golfbreaks have been watching the company grow, and helping shape our culture has been incredibly rewarding.
 One of the biggest perks has been the friendships I’ve made, both here in the US and across the pond with our UK team.
 I’ve also loved the challenge of working on-site at tournaments, where thinking on your feet is key.

 The R&A Women in Golf Leadership Programme has been an invaluable opportunity, giving me deeper insight into leadership within the golf industry and helping me build confidence in new ways.
 I’m looking forward to continuing this journey and growing both personally and professionally.

 I truly believe Golfbreaks is making a difference when it comes to supporting women in golf.
-The company has fostered an inclusive culture and continues to provide opportunities for women to grow and succeed—whether within the company or out on the course.
+The company has fostered an inclusive culture and continues to provide opportunities for women to grow and succeed, both within the company and out on the course.
 It’s inspiring to be part of a team that values diversity and is committed to making golf more accessible to everyone.

 Bee Craft – Head of Performance Marketing